InersIn/MHL/Lab/Android/Food Store/README.md

 ![open db](images/open%20db.png)
 ![open table](images/check%20tables%20data.png)

-5. By do some this extra step, we can check and  make sure is our payload injection working properly, in our case the password base64 we injected is included neweline, that's why when i try login it's keep say the account is invalid :)
+5. By do some this extra step, we can check and  make sure is our payload injection working properly, in our case the password base64 we injected is included neweline, that's why when we try login it's keep say the account is invalid :)